-Museums and gardens are reopening across the region.
+Museums, gardens and zoos are reopening across the region.
 Here’s what you can visit now.

-But other attractions have swung open the doors to their buildings and sculpture gardens.
-Safety is obviously a concern, with stringent social distancing precautions: “Thou shalt wear a face mask” is one of the Museum of the Bible’s “Covid Commandments,” while the Spy Museum provides a “spy gadget,” or stylus, for use with touch screens, elevator buttons and any other surface that might spread germs.
+As attractions swing open the doors to their buildings and sculpture gardens, safety is obviously a concern, with stringent social distancing precautions: “Thou shalt wear a face mask” is one of the Museum of the Bible’s “Covid Commandments,” and the Smithsonian requires all visitors age six and older to wear face coverings at all times.
+The Spy Museum provides a “spy gadget,” or stylus, for use with touch screens, elevator buttons and any other surface that might spread germs.
 The National Gallery of Art’s Sculpture Garden has designated entrance and exit gates to control crowd flow.

-If you're looking to get the kids out of the house for a few hours, or just spend an afternoon enjoying art in the open air, one of these museums or historic homes could be the answer.
+If you’re looking to get the kids out of the house for a few hours, or just spend an afternoon enjoying art in the open air, one of these museums or historic homes could be the answer.
+Remember to check websites and social media, as some attractions are operating with shortened hours, and not all exhibits may be open.

 This list will be updated as more institutions announce their plans.

-Note: This story was originally published June 26, 2020.
-It has been updated.